ncsa/neteng_utils/bind_to_netbox-dev_migration/README.md

 ### update unmanaged_records.py ###
-This script will parse your zone files created by the "zone_transfer.sh" script and will generate MX, SRV, CNAME, NS, etc records in the records section of the netbox-dns-plugin.
-You can exclude specific records on this line:
+This script will parse your zone files created by the "zone_transfer.sh" script and will generate MX, SRV, CNAME, and TXT records in the DNS>Records section of the netbox-dns-plugin.

-EXCLUDED_TYPES = {dns.rdatatype.A, dns.rdatatype.AAAA, dns.rdatatype.PTR, dns.rdatatype.SOA}
+Note:  NS recourds are not implemented due to how Netbox assicates nameservers with previously defined NS servers in the plugin.
+It is possible to do, but not worth the effort at this time.